 Source: Library of Congress, Maps showing the Norfolk, Albermarle & Atlantic Railroad and its connections

-In 1885 the railroad completed a three-foot narrow-gauge line that connected Belfield and Hicksford, at the Fall Line on the Meherrin River, to the James River 50 miles away.
-A new wharf was constructed at Claremont for the ships to load cargo brought by the railroad.1
+In 1885 the railroad completed a three-foot narrow-gauge line that connected Belfield and Hicksford (renamed Emporia after they merged in 1887) at the Fall Line on the Meherrin River.
+The track stretched to the James River, 50 miles away.
+A new wharf was constructed at Claremont on the James River, for the ships to load cargo brought by the railroad.

 Source: US Geological Survey (USGS), Surry 1:62,500 scale topographic quadrangle (1919)

-The Petersburg Railroad had connected the Roanoke River to Richmond.
-The Seaboard and Roanoke Railroad (built originally as the Portsmouth & Roanoke Railroad) had connected the Roanoke River to Norfolk.
-Both redirected trade to Virginia for shipping via the Chesapeake Bay, diverting traffic that otherwise might have gone down the Roanoke River for export via a port in North Carolina.
+Prior to the Civil War, the Petersburg Railroad had connected Weldon on the Roanoke River to Richmond.
+The Seaboard and Roanoke Railroad (built originally as the Portsmouth & Roanoke Railroad) also had connected Weldon to Norfolk.
+Both railroads redirected Piedmont trade to the Chesapeake Bay, diverting traffic that otherwise might have gone further down the Roanoke River on bateaux.

-Investors in the Atlantic & Danville Railroad planned to collect cotton from as far away as North Carolina, South Carolina and Georgia, then carry it eastward to export at Claremont.
-Creating a new line and a new port on the James River offered an alternative to shipping Southern agricultural products via the Richmond and Danville Railroad.
+Shipping lumber from Emporia was just an interim step.
+The investors in the Atlantic & Danville Railroad planned to collect cotton from North Carolina, South Carolina and Georgia, then carry it eastward to export at Claremont.
+Creating a new railroad and a new port on the James River offered an alternative to shipping Southern agricultural products via the rival choices of Charleston, South Carolina and Savannah, Georgia.
+Norfolk exported substantial amounts of cotton right after the Civil War.

 Lawrenceville, the county seat of Brunswick, was expanded to accommodate the workers at the railroad's repair shops at the midpoint of the line between Portsmouth and Danville.
-Atlantic & Danville Railroad investors also created the new town of South Hill.2
+The Atlantic & Danville Railroad investors also created the new town of South Hill.

-after the Atlantic and Danville Railroad started with a narrow-gauge line from Emporia to Claremont, it built a standard gauge line from Emporia to Pinners Point
+after the Atlantic and Danville Railroad started with a narrow-gauge line from Emporia to Claremont, it built a standard gauge line from Emporia to West Norfolk

 Source: David Rumsey Historical Map Collection, Virginia (1889)